FreifunkMD/site-ffmd/README.md

 --------------------------------------------
 If possible, use the [Config Mode](http://gluon.readthedocs.org/en/latest/features/configmode.html) to update your node.

 In case you do not have physical access to your router, an update can be performed using SSH.
+You can set a password or a SSH public key in config mode and should do this before you make it physically unaccesible.

-Connect to your device via IPv6 and issue the following commands, using the firmware file that matches your device:
+For the update connect to your device via IPv6 and issue the following commands, using the firmware file that matches your device:

     cd /tmp
     wget http://firmware.md.freifunk.net/stable/LATEST/sysupgrade/gluon-ffmd-0.28-tp-link-tl-wr841n-nd-v9-sysupgrade.bin